OxfordAbstracts/pairing-interview/README.md

 Don't worry if you do not complete all of the requirements.
 We would prefer that you don't rush.

+## Testing
+There are some tests using Vitest (like Jest) and Testing Library for requirements 1 and 2 below.
+You can run `pnpm test` in a separate terminal to continually run the tests while working on the implementation.

+3 has no test, but there is a TODO in the test file if you feel comfortable adding one.
+It is possible to do this in a TDD fashion if that's how you prefer to work.

 ## Requirements

 1. Show a basic table.
 It should display the first 100 abstracts with the headers: Title, Category, Submitter name, Submitter email and when the abstract ID.